 - Proximity to business partners

 Don’t discount local culture, either.
 When you’re starting a business in China, a welcoming environment, like that in Shanghai, can mean the difference between a successful venture and a flop.

 Before choosing a legal structure for your new business, consider alternatives.
 Because of strict Chinese government policies, starting a business in China as a foreigner can consume a lot of time and money.
 If you choose to incorporate your business with an official legal structure, the process could take months.

-New Horizons’ PEO & Employer of Record services in China help foreign companies without local entities or interests directly hire local Chinese talent.
+New Horizons’ PEO & Employer of Record in China help foreign companies without local entities or interests directly hire local Chinese talent.
 They act as the local employees’ Employer of Record, simplifying your company’s workforce management.
-They even absorb all local employment liabilities, empowering you to conduct business in China without the risk of employee-related penalty.
+They even absorb all local employment liabilities, empowering you to conduct business in China without risk of employee-related penalty.

 Benefits of New Horizons’ PEO Solution in China:

 - Allows you to conduct your business from abroad, without creating a company in China